 - BSc in Animal Biology/Wildlife Management (2003), University of Rennes (France) & University of Quebec at Rimouski (Canada)

-I have now taken a position outside academia to understand and make a difference on the link between science and on-the-ground protection and conservation work.
-New Zealand is internationally recognised for its conservation work; however, there are still issues on how to use science-based advice to design work programs that provide the most important and long-term conservation outcomes with the resources available (and/or support applications for further resources as required).
+I have now taken a position outside academia to understand and make a difference on the link between science, policies and efficiency of on-the-ground protection and conservation work.
+My current role of Biodiversity Planner aims to gather and bring together the best science-based advice and bring in stakeholders' values to design and prioritise work programs that provide the most important and long-term conservation outcomes with the resources available, prepare and support applications for further resources, and analyse data and to identify new research needed to review and improve work programs.

 My skills and experiences: